Protein footprinting: Hydroxyl radical protein footprinting

 Time-resolved hydroxyl radical protein footprinting (HRPF) employing mass spectrometry analysis was originated and developed in the late 1990s in synchrotron radiolysis studies.
 The same year, these authors (Maleknia et al.) reported on the use of an electrical discharge source to effect the oxidation of proteins on millisecond timescales as proteins pass from the electrosprayed solution into the mass spectrometer.

 Years later in 2005, researchers Hambly and Gross introduced a method for protein oxidation on the microsecond timescale using laser flash photolysis of hydrogen peroxide to generate hydroxyl radicals.
 This method, fast photochemical oxidation of proteins (FPOP), claimed to footprint proteins faster than they change their fold though this timeframe has been challenged given hydrogen peroxide, not present in the original studies, and secondary radicals, react alone in situ over tens of milliseconds.

-These approaches have since been used to determine protein structures, protein folding, protein dynamics, and protein–protein interactions.
+The combined approaches have since been used to determine protein structures, protein folding, protein dynamics, and protein–protein interactions.

 Unlike nucleic acids, proteins oxidize rather than cleave on these timescales.
 Analysis of the products by mass spectrometry reveals that proteins are oxidized in a limited manner (some 10–30% of total protein) at a number of amino acid side chains across the proteins.
 The rate or level of oxidation at the reactive amino acid side chains (Met, Cys, Trp, Tyr, Phe, His, Pro and Leu) provides a measure of their accessibility to the bulk solvent.
 The mechanisms of side chain oxidation were explored by performing the radiolysis reactions in 18O-labeled water.